jlawson-design/d-day-website/README.md

 # Acknowledgements

 I would like to thank the Code Institute team and the Slack community.
-I would also like to extend my thanks to my mentor, Okwudiri Okoro, for his guidance and management of the project.
-He helped me to add/cut content to ensure the project met the high standards required and was delivered on-time.
+I would also like to extend my thanks to my mentor...